imageio/imageio/docs/envvariables.rst

   freeimage and ffmpeg) will try to use the system version in this case.
 * ``IMAGEIO_FFMPEG_EXE``: Set the path to the ffmpeg executable.
 Set to simply "ffmpeg" to use your system ffmpeg executable.
-* ``IMAGEIO_AVBIN_LIB``: Set the path to the avbin library.
-If not given, will prompt the user to download the avbin library that imageio provides.
 * ``IMAGEIO_FREEIMAGE_LIB``: Set the path to the freeimage library.
 If not given, will prompt user to download the freeimage library.
 * ``IMAGEIO_FORMAT_ORDER``: Determine format preference.
 E.g. setting this